The new year is upon us, but from a cybersecurity perspective, things look much the same as they did last year.

 Key takeaway: As we’ve seen countless times, some of our most vulnerable and vital institutions are also some of the most desirable targets for cybercriminals.

 It may be hard for the average person to fathom how someone could hold the personal information of at-risk children hostage, but a willingness to go that extra criminal mile is exactly what makes these groups so dangerous.
-Organizations serving vulnerable communities need solutions to pre-empt these kinds of attacks and keep their users’ data safe.
+Organisations serving vulnerable communities need solutions to pre-empt these kinds of attacks and keep their users’ data safe.